niaid/dsb/README.md

 <a href='https://mattpm.github.io/dsb'><img src='man/figures/dsb_heatmap.png' height="400"  /></a>

-### Visualization of single cells protein levels on the interpretable dsb scale
+### Visualization of single cell protein levels on the interpretable dsb scale

-UMAP and tSNE plots can be useful as a visualization tools for example to guide cluster annotation as above viewing the protein levels across single cells.
-Note one can also calculate UMAP embeddings directly with *Seurat*, *scater* or other single cell software.
+Dimensionality reduction plots can sometimes be useful visualization tools, for example to guide cluster annotation similar to the summarized values above.
+Below we calculate UMAP embeddings for each cell (this can also be done in *Seurat* or with *scater*) and make a combined dataframe with UMAP embeddings dsb normalized protein values and all cell metadata variables for visualization.

 ``` r
 library(reticulate); use_virtualenv("r-reticulate")